Atiyah-Segal completion for the Hermitian K-theory of Symplectic Groups

 Let $S$ be a scheme of finite type over a field $k$.
-(Our standing assumption that $\cha(k) \neq 2$ is not necessary for any of the results of this section.)
-Let $\sPre(\Sm_S)$ be the model category of simplicial presheaves on $\Sm_S$ with the global injective model structure, and $L_{\A^1}L_{\Nis}\sPre(\Sm_S)$ its Nisnevich and $\A^1$-localization.
+Our standing assumption that $\cha(k) \neq 2$ is not necessary for any of the results of this section.
+Let $\sPre(\Sm_S)$ be the model category of simplicial presheaves on $\Sm_S$ with the global injective model structure, and $L_{\mot}\sPre(\Sm_S)$ its motivic localization, which is defined as $L_{\mot} = (L_{\A^1}L_{\Nis})^{\infty}$, where the repeated localizations are necessary to ensure that $L_{\mot}F$ is both Nisnevich local and $\A^1$-local for any simplicial presheaf $F$.
 This is a presheaf variant of the model category constructed in \cite{morel99}, with homotopy category the unstable motivic homotopy category $\mc{H}(S)$.
-The weak equivalences in $L_{\A^1}L_{\Nis}\sPre(\Sm_S)$ will be called \emph{motivic equivalences}; these are precisely the maps that become isomorphisms in $\mc{H}(S)$.
+The weak equivalences in $L_{\mot}\sPre(\Sm_S)$ will be called \emph{motivic weak equivalences}; these are precisely the maps that become isomorphisms in $\mc{H}(S)$.

-More generally, for a subcanonical topology $\tau$ on $\Sm_S$, let $L_{\tau}\sPre(\Sm_S)$ be the (left) Bousfield localization with respect to $\tau$-covers, as considered in \cite[Section~3.1]{asok17}.
-This model structure is proper by \cite[Théorème~4.8]{cisinski02}, as the saturation of the set of $\tau$-covers is stable under pullback.
-Jardine \cite[Appendix~A]{jardine00} already proved that the Bousfield localization with respect to $\tau$-hypercovers is proper, using that the weak equivalences in this model structure are stalkwise weak equivalences of simplicial sets.
+More generally, for a subcanonical topology $\tau$ on $\Sm_S$, let $L_{\tau}\sPre(\Sm_S)$ be the (left) Bousfield localization with respect to covering sieves for \(\tau\), as considered in \cite[Section~3.1]{asok17}.
+This localization is also considered in \cite[Appendix~A]{dugger04}, where it is called the Čech localization because it is a localization with respect to Čech covers in the topology $\tau$, see \cite[Theorem~A5]{dugger04}.
+This is the naming convention we will follow.

 The fibrant objects of $L_{\tau}\sPre(\Sm_S)$ are those fibrant simplicial presheaves in $\sPre(\Sm_S)$ that satisfy $\tau$-descent; we will refer to these as \(\tau\)-fibrant.
 The weak equivalences in $\sPre(\Sm_S)$ will be called \emph{objectwise weak equivalences} and the weak equivalences in $L_\tau\sPre(\Sm_S)$ will be called \emph{$\tau$-local weak equivalences}.
 We denote by $L_{\tau}$ the $\tau$-fibrant replacement functor, viewed as endofunctor on $\sPre(\Sm_S)$.